 Next, click on SSH in the left sidebar (under Connection).
-Make sure “2 only” is selected for Preferred SSH protocol version.
+Make sure 2 is selected for SSH protocol version.

-Search for the private key file that you saved.
-This is the key that ends in
+Search for the private key file, which ends in

-.ppk.
-Find it and select “Open” in the file window.
+.ppk, and click Open in the file window.

 Next, in the Connection subheading in the Data configuration section, enter your server's username in the Auto-login username field.
 For the initial setup, this should be the

 root user, which is the administrative user of your server.
-If you’re using CoreOS, Rancher, or FreeBSD, the username will be
+If you're using CoreOS, Rancher, or FreeBSD, the username is

 freebsd instead of